Background pattern

 Rare (may affect up to 1 in 1,000 patients)

-• Increased appetite
+• increased appetite

-Unknown frequency (cannot be estimated from available data)
+Frequency not known (cannot be estimated from available data)

-• Acute generalized allergic reactions (anaphylactic reactions)
+• acute generalized allergic reactions (anaphylactic reactions)

-• Problems with bile flow
+• bile flow problems

-• Absence of menstrual periods
+• absence of menstrual periods

-• Dental caries
+• dental caries

-• Aggression
+• aggression

-• Sleep apnea (interrupted breathing during sleep)
+• sleep apnea (breathing interruptions during sleep)

 Reporting side effects

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not store at a temperature above 25 °C.
+Do not store above 25°C.

-Medications should not be disposed of through drains or trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If unsure, ask your pharmacist how to dispose of packaging and medications you no longer need.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and unused medications at the SIGRE collection point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and unused medications.
 This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

-The other components are:
+The other ingredients are:

-- Tablet core: Povidone K30, polyvinyl acetate, sodium lauryl sulfate, anhydrous colloidal silica, microcrystalline cellulose, magnesium stearate.
+• Tablet core: Povidone K30, polyvinyl acetate, sodium lauryl sulfate, anhydrous colloidal silica, microcrystalline cellulose, magnesium stearate.

-- Tablet coating: Polyvinyl alcohol, titanium dioxide (E171), yellow iron oxide (E172), macrogol 3350, talc.
+• Tablet coating: Polyvinyl alcohol, titanium dioxide (E171), yellow iron oxide (E172), macrogol 3350, talc.

-Appearance of Duoxona and contents of the package
+Appearance of Duoxona and package contents

-These tablets are available in child-resistant blisters of 10, 14, 20, 28, 30, 50, 56, 60, 90, 98 and 100 tablets or bottles with screw cap and child-resistant closure containing 50, 100 or 250 tablets.
+These tablets are available in child-resistant blister packs of 10, 14, 20, 28, 30, 50, 56, 60, 90, 98, and 100 tablets or screw-cap bottles with child-resistant caps containing 50, 100, or 250 tablets.

-Only some package sizes may be marketed.
+Not all pack sizes may be marketed.

-Marketing authorization holder and manufacturer responsible
+Marketing authorization holder and manufacturer

 Marketing authorization holder